mariadb-corporation/mariadb-connector-python/doc/source/bugs.rst

 Crashes
 ^^^^^^^
-If your application crahes, please also provide if possible  a backtrace and output of the exception.
+If your application crashes, please also provide if possible a backtrace and output of the exception.

 Report bugs in English only!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^